mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/debug_rhinowip_mac.md

 # Debug in RhinoWIP (Mac)

+{{ page.description }}

 By the end of this guide, you should understand how to modify your plugin's C# project file in order to target and debug using RhinoWIP.

 ## Prerequisites